jonmccull/digital-garden/_notes/product-marketing.md

 Product Marketing works in collaboration with other marketing initiatives to evolve the Product Positioning in the market and category, as well as be an advocate for users in Go-to-Market and launch planning.

-Brand Positioning is perhaps more "foundational" element of the business strategy (remaining stable for 5-10 years) where Product Marketing contributes.
+Brand Positioning is perhaps the more "foundational" element of positioning in the business strategy (remaining stable for 5-10 years).
 It refers to the mission, vision, personality of the company.

 ### Go-to-Market